Let-s-help-each-other/COVID19-resources/README.md

 ## By County:
 [Alameda](#alameda) || [Contra Costa](#contra-costa) || [Marin](#marin) || [Napa](#napa) || [San Francisco](#san-francisco) || [San Mateo](#san-mateo) || [Santa Clara](#santa-clara) || [Solano](#solano) || [Sonoma](#sonoma)

 ### There is a shortage of medical supplies at hospitals.
 If you have extra N95 masks, gloves and other medical supplies, please consider donating them to hospitals.
+See list in your respective counties.

 ## Alameda